Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Preliminary: Representation of Compact Lie Groups

 \subsection{Symbol and Symbolic Calculus}

 A global notion of symbol can be defined on Lie groups due to their high symmetry.
-An explicit symbolic calculus was constructed by a series of works of Ruzhansky, Turunen, Wirth and Fischer, which we will closely follow.
+An explicit symbolic calculus was formally constructed by a series of works of Ruzhansky, Turunen, Wirth.
+Fischer's work \cite{Fis2015} provided a complete study of the object.
+We will closely follow \cite{Fis2015}.